xiaojia1001/tinc-tailor-1/README.md

    defaults to `unstable` controls which distribution channel of cloudfabric is installed.

+*  `tinc-tailor cloudfabric upgrade [HOST]...`

+   This upgrades cloudfabric on the given hosts.

 *  `tinc-tailor cloudfabric remove [HOST]...`

    This removes cloudfabric from the given hosts.